OOP2018/set-practice-poonnanun/README.md

 * what is the command to remove all elements from a `set`?

 * When you add elements in a different order and print them, did the order change?
+No matter you change the order of adding the print order will be the same.

 * Can you add a duplicate "cat" and "dog" to set?
+No, it won't add for you.

 * What is the result when you use TreeSet instead of HashSet?